Skip to main content

 The treatment of ADHD is often a comprehensive approach.
 Medication is an important part of the treatment plan.
 There are also other aspects of a treatment plan, such as therapy.

-These methods are not a substitute for medication but can complement the medication when it comes to improving cognitive health and overall cognitive performance.
-Talk to your healthcare professional about which natural methods may work for you, in combination with your medications.
+These methods are not a substitute for medication but can complement it when it comes to improving cognitive health and overall cognitive performance.
+Talk to your healthcare professional about which natural methods may work for you in combination with your medications.

 How to switch to an Adderall alternative